4teamwork/ftw.simplelayout/README.rst

 Installation
 ============

-- Add the package to your buildout configuration (Plone 4.3.x with ContentTypes):
+- Add the package to your buildout configuration:

 ::

     [instance]
     eggs +=
         ...
-        ftw.simplelayout[contenttypes]
+        ftw.simplelayout[contenttypes, mapblock]

-- Or wihtout any extras (Plone 5 is supported):
+- With ftw.simplelayout 2.0.0 we introduced Plone support for this package.
+But Plone 4 has different dependencies.
+In order to use ftw.simpellayout 2.0.0 with Plone 4 also install the plone4 extra

 ::

     [instance]
     eggs +=
         ...
-        ftw.simplelayout
+        ftw.simplelayout[contenttypes, mapblock, plone4]

 Then you got several profile from wich you can choose from: